Kohakuno-Layer/Kreadon/README.md

 - Make adjustments to the glyph design such as _K.ss02_.
 - Modify the data to solve errors.

-To confirm ditails of updates before Version 1.30, visit [update_log](https://github.com/Kohakuno-Layer/Kreadon/blob/main/update_log.md).
+To confirm ditails of updates before Version 1.30, visit [Update Log](https://github.com/Kohakuno-Layer/Kreadon/blob/main/update_log.md).

 ## License